jchelly/gadgetviewer/README.md

 might get away with just doing

 ```
-./configure --prefix=<path>
+./configure --prefix=path
 make
 make install
 ```

-where <path> is the directory where the program should be installed.
+where path is the directory where the program should be installed.

 ### Compiling from the git repository